Beliavsky/Fortran-code-on-GitHub/README.md

 [enhanced-allocatables](https://github.com/PierUgit/enhanced-allocatables): proposal to extend allocatable arrays to be dynamically reallocatable/resizable, with an implementation that calls C++, by PierUgit

+[fll](https://github.com/libm3l/fll): multi-level linked list library with parallel I/O, used in a project described in [Recent Developments in Fun3D and LoCi/CHEM CFD Codes Towards Multiphysics Modeling](https://arc.aiaa.org/doi/10.2514/6.2020-1033), by A. Jirasek and J. Seidel (2020)

 [for_fifo_queue](https://github.com/jordan4ibanez/for_fifo_queue): dense linked fifo queue, by jordan4ibanez.
 It is dense because it allows unlimited polymorphism in the queue without using additional indirection.

 [Fortran_competitive_library](https://github.com/osada-yum/Fortran_competitive_library): library for solving [AtCoder](https://atcoder.jp/) problems, implementing a binary indexed tree, hash table, linked list, tuples, and merge and selection sort